X-Corps: Exploits

-The X-Corps didn't operate as a long term group.
+The X-Corps did not operate as a long term group.
 The team recruits Mystique, who was posing as a potential new member named Surge.
 Because of her shapeshifting abilities, Mystique is able to move secretly around the headquarters and she stumbles upon the captive Mastermind and allies herself with the entrapped woman.
 Together, they are able to free the minds of the villainous X-Corps members, as well as control several duplicates of Multiple Man, and use them in an assault on Paris.
 In the name of mutant superiority, the group incurs some massive damage to the city including the destruction of the Eiffel Tower.
 Thankfully, the X-Men, along with the heroic members of the X-Corps, are able to put an end to their rampage across the city.

 Aftermath

 Unfortunately, there are several casualties of the battles.
-The villainous Avalanche opens up the ground beneath Radius, seemingly killing him, though it is later revealed that his force field saved him.
-Sunpyre, acting as the group scientist, is brutally murdered by Mystique during her ascent to power.
+Avalanche opens up the ground beneath Radius, seemingly killing him, though it is later revealed that his force field saved him.
+Sunpyre, acting as the group scientist, is murdered by Mystique during her ascent to power.
 Even Banshee is incapacitated as Mystique stabs a knife through his throat, the source of his sonic powers.
 Finally, Mystique is sucked into the interdimensional void of Abyss, not to be seen for several months.

-With the injuries sustained by Banshee and the damage to the city of Paris, the group was shut down, while some of their remaining resources and members—such as Multiple Man and M—were moved to the Paris branch of Xavier's X-Corporation.
+With the injuries sustained by Banshee and the damage to the city of Paris, the group was shut down, while some of their remaining resources and members—such as Multiple Man and M—were moved to the Paris branch of X-Corporation.

+Krakoan Team

+The team was revamped by Sunspot, who recruited Layla Miller, Multiple Man, Trinary, and Wiz Kid.
+After Orchis attacked Krakoa during the third Hellfire Gala, the team was repurposed to oppose Orchis worldwide, under the leadership of Danielle Moonstar.
+This version of the team used a floating island as their base.